The Lurker

 There's a very straightforward litmus test here: when Apple stops actively seeking to prevent iPhone users installing software other than via the iTunes Store, on that day they can be said to be putting the customer's interests first.
 Not before.

-Related topics: Rants Quote of the day
+Related topics: Quote of the day Rants

 posted by ajf on 2010-10-08 at 09:43 pm